camwebb/oddx-arch/README.md

 ===========
 We're looking for contributors in a wide range of skills.

 - Know OWL?
-Fork this repository and check out our ontology
+Fork our ontology repository and get modelling - https://github.com/openddx/oddx-onto
 - Got data?
 Drop us a line on the mailing list to tell us about your data set
 - Want to build on the data?
 Join us on the mailing list to be part of the discussion and get hacking.